alexandertoepfer/nintendo-rd-hireme/README.md

   2. Create Reverse Lookup for the S-box
   3. Inverse the Square-Matrix with [Gaussian elimination](https://en.wikipedia.org/wiki/Gaussian_elimination)
   4. Find candidates for the Odd-Even-Merge
-  5. Evaluate the S-Box and take a deeper look why only a small portion of candidates work
+  5. Evaluate the S-Box and analyse the set of working candidates
-  6. Create a subset of values that are not affected by the XOR-Matrix
+  6. Span a subset of values that are not affected by the XOR-Matrix
   7. Alter the Reverse Lookup to guarantee staying within the subset in an arbitrary amount of reverse lookups
   8. Narrow it down to values that are also not affected by a combination of inverse matrix and reverse lookup